Tempo logotype

 Where Tempo sits relative to Jira Align

-Tempo occupies the layer below Align – the operational and financial mechanics that turn an Align Epic into an audit-ready ledger entry.
+Tempo handles the operational and financial mechanics underneath Align that turn an Align Epic into an audit-ready ledger entry.
 The mechanics live inside Jira and show up in weeks.
-MasOrange's adoption of Tempo Structure PPM is one example of an enterprise standing up Jira-native governance; more cases live on the Tempo customer stories page.
+MasOrange's adoption of Tempo Structure PPM is one example of an enterprise standing up Jira-native governance; more examples live on the Tempo customer stories page.

-• Strategy-to-profitability mechanics – time-to-cost conversion, CapEx/OpEx classification, and budget vs. actuals – that complement Align's Investment Categorization rather than duplicate it
+• Strategy-to-profitability mechanics – time-to-cost conversion, CapEx/OpEx classification, budget vs. actuals, plus revenue and cost forecasting and project and portfolio profitability – that complement Align's Investment Categorization rather than duplicate it

-• Jira-native architecture that extends Jira's data model directly, with no parallel hierarchy to maintain
+• Jira-native architecture that builds on Jira's data model, with no parallel hierarchy to maintain

-• Modular rollout path that can sit underneath an existing Align deployment: Start with Tempo Timesheets.
+• Modular rollout path that can sit underneath an existing Align deployment: Start with Timesheets or Structure.
 Add Tempo Financial Manager when finance asks for CapEx reporting tied to Align-flagged Epics.
-Add Capacity Planner when planning conversations need real numbers.
+Add Capacity Planner when planning conversations outgrow spreadsheets.

-• AI-assisted time tracking via Rovo agents (paid Atlassian Cloud; full credits on Premium and Enterprise), with human approval before entries hit CapEx/OpEx accounts and a line-by-line audit trail
+• AI-assisted time tracking via Rovo agents, with human approval before entries hit CapEx/OpEx accounts and a line-by-line audit trail

-• Audit-grade ledger built from the same Jira work data Align already governs at the strategic layer
+• Audit-grade ledger built from the same Jira work data Align already governs at the strategy level

 Ideal customer for each tool